MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/customize/index.md

 <!-- links -->

 [DevToolsPlacement]: ./placement.md "Change Microsoft Edge DevTools placement | Microsoft Docs"
-[DarkTheme]: ./dark-theme.md "Enable Dark Theme in Microsoft Edge DevTools | Microsoft Docs"
+[Theme]: ./theme.md "Enable Dark Theme in Microsoft Edge DevTools | Microsoft Docs"

 > [!NOTE]
 > Portions of this page are modifications based on work created and [shared by Google][GoogleSitePolicies] and used according to terms described in the [Creative Commons Attribution 4.0 International License][CCA4IL].